 Indeed, as the bruised and bloodied family zooms away, we also hear the radio newscaster speaking, ominously, of “other communities” having experienced similar mass attacks.
 As the film ends, we are left with one clear impression: the revolt of Nature is spreading...and coming to a community near you!

 To be sure, the idea of Nature in Revolt has deeper roots in our culture (and many others).
 The 1950’s era sci-fi horror classic Them! comes to mind, and of course, there is H.G.
 Wells’ The Island of Dr. Moreau.
-But in these, Nature’s beasts causing horror is a direct consequence of the misuse of Nature by blind Science; the creatures (ants) and creations (engineered chimeras) are responding directly to an abuse of scientific knowledge (atomic energy, genetic manipulation, respectively).
-Whereas, in Hitchcock, we have our horrific narrative dictated by the curious caprices and animal instincts of wild Nature: hundreds of thousands or millions of birds of every stripe come together, driven by some unseen imperative or impulse…
+But in these tales, Nature’s “pests” and beasts causing horror is a direct consequence of the misuse of Nature by blind Science; the creatures (ants) and creations (engineered animal chimeras) are responding directly to an abuse of scientific knowledge (atomic energy, biological manipulation, respectively).
+Whereas, in Hitchcock, we have our horrific narrative dictated by the curious caprices and animal instincts of wild Nature: hundreds of thousands or millions of birds of every stripe come together, driven by some unseen imperative or impulse.

 To my mind, that all sounds plausible enough, but The Birds is a work of cinematic fiction…Are there any examples in the “real world” of Nature, of a numbers of animals, attacking or taking over what was appropriated by humans?

-If there were a ‘Hitchcockian’ version of The Undersea World of Jacque Cousteau, it would be jellyfish taking over, perhaps, whose populations have exploded in recent years, wreaking havoc on small fish stocks, invading new habitats and clogging water in-take valves to power plants.
+If there was a ‘Hitchcockian’ version of The Undersea World of Jacque Cousteau, it would be jellyfish taking over, perhaps, whose populations have exploded in recent years, wreaking havoc on small fish stocks, invading new habitats, and clogging water in-take valves to power plants.